dmentipl/phantom-config/README.md

 Phantom config
 ==============

 > [Phantom](https://bitbucket.org/danielprice/phantom) config files: parse, convert, modify, and generate.

 phantom-config can read Phantom `.in` and `.setup` files.
 (They have the same format.)
 You can, for example:

-- modify config values,
+- modify config values or comment strings,
-- add new variables,
+- add new variables or delete old ones,
-- write the config as a JSON file,
+- write the config to a JSON or TOML file,
 - generate a config file from a dictionary.

 [![Build Status](https://travis-ci.org/dmentipl/phantom-config.svg?branch=master)](https://travis-ci.org/dmentipl/phantom-config)